WarrenDz/terrain-aware/Styles/README.md

 # Styles
 Buckle up!
-The following section breaks down each of the styles and how the Arcade Expressions are used to render the symbology.
-The structure of all the Arcade Expressions is fairly similar with some common variables that control the symbology.
-Here's a quick walkthrough of the general structure before we dig into how these expressions are applied within each style.
+The following readme provides an overview the style file, the layer files, and some of the features of the Arcade Expressions used to render the symbology.

 ## Style File
 The `.stylx` file is the ArcGIS Pro style that contains the raw symbology elements used within each of the layer files.
 These symbols **do not** contain arcade expressions in their symbol rendering logic.